Quincy Williams: Jacksonville Jaguars

 Williams was drafted by the Jacksonville Jaguars in the third round with the 98th overall pick in the 2019 NFL draft.
 The Jaguars previously acquired this selection in a trade that sent Dante Fowler to the Los Angeles Rams.

 As a rookie, Williams was named a starting outside linebacker to begin the season.
 He played in 11 games with eight starts before being placed on injured reserve on December 11, 2019.
 He finished the season with 48 tackles.

 On September 8, 2020, Williams was placed on injured reserve.
 He was designated to return from injured reserve on September 30, and began practicing with the team again.
 He was activated on October 10, 2020.

-On August 31, 2021, Williams was waived by the Jaguars.
+On August 31, 2021, Williams was waived by the Jaguars as part of final roster cuts.

 New York Jets

 On September 1, 2021, the New York Jets claimed Williams off waivers.
-On October 3, the Williams siblings became the first pair of brothers with sacks in the same game for the same team since sacks became an official stat in 1982.
-They combined for 19 tackles in the Jets' 27–24 overtime victory over the Tennessee Titans.

 On August 20, 2022, Williams was fined $10,609 for a late hit he made on Jalen Hurts during the first preseason game against the Philadelphia Eagles.

 On March 15, 2023, Williams signed a three-year, $18 million contract extension with the Jets.